sachinadmane/TruliaPropertyFinder/README.txt

 Bootstrap Form Validator-http://1000hz.github.io/bootstrap-validator/

-To access the application Go to http://localhost/trulia
+To access the application navigate to the index.php in the root folder.

 The application uses a PHP Apache server.